mpv-player/mpv/DOCS/man/libmpv.rst

     int mpv_open_cplugin(mpv_handle *handle)

 The plugin function will be called on loading time.
-This function does not return as long as your plugin is loaded (it runs in its own thread).
+This function must not return as long as your plugin is loaded (it runs in its own thread).
 The ``handle`` will be deallocated as soon as the plugin function returns.